Ratio1/.github/profile/README.md

 ## 💎 Technical Capabilities

 ### Instant AI Deployment
-Launch scalable, load-balanced AI microservices without DevOps expertise[22][36].
+Launch scalable, load-balanced AI microservices without DevOps expertise.
 Our platform provides pre-designed templates and automated scaling for rapid application deployment.

 ### Democratized Infrastructure
-Transform consumer devices into decentralized AI nodes, creating an accessible supercomputer network that reduces dependence on expensive GPU infrastructure[22][36].
+Transform consumer devices into decentralized AI nodes, creating an accessible supercomputer network that reduces dependence on expensive GPU infrastructure.

 ### Integrated Security & Compliance
-Built-in blockchain security with signature-based validation and automated compliance management[22][36].
+Built-in blockchain security with signature-based validation and automated compliance management.
 All operations are verifiable on-chain with end-to-end encryption.

 ### Economic Incentives
 Participate in the R1 token economy where computing resource providers, developers, and maintainers earn rewards for their contributions[38].